-How Much Funding is Available
+How Funding is Calculated

 The amount of funding available to families is based on these factors.